Strongly Contracting Geodesics in a Tree of Spaces: Applications

-\begin{rem} Due to Proposition \ref{BQI}, the Theorem \ref{main} can be further improved.
-Let $N\geq 1$ and $\sigma\geq 0$.
-There exists $R=R(N,\sigma)\geq 0$ such that the following holds: Let $X$ be a tree of proper geodesic spaces where all edge spaces are $\sigma$-contracting and uniformly $R$-separated.
-Let $\gamma$ be a strongly contracting geodesic in a vertex space.
-Then every $(N,0)$-quasigeodesic of $X$ with end points in $\gamma$ lies in a bounded Hausdorff distance from $\gamma$.
-The proof of it essentially remains the same as Theorem \ref{main} apart from minor adjustments in separation constants.
-We leave it to the reader to check the details. \end{rem} The following theorem, due to Gromov, is a generalization of the fact that all triangles of a hyperbolic space are uniformly slim.
-Here we state a part of the version given by Bestvina \& Feighn in \cite{best}.
+The following theorem, due to Gromov, is a generalization of the fact that all triangles of a hyperbolic space are uniformly slim.
+Here we state a part of the version of the theorem given by Bestvina \& Feighn in \cite{best}.